JohnBaek92/FlyYouFools/README.md

 # Gimli walking animation

-Gimli is initialized with an array named "spriteIdleAnimation" which contains four objects.
+Gimli is initialized with an array called "spriteIdleAnimation" which contains four objects.
 Inside each object, there are variables which point to an X coordinate, Y coordinate, pixel width, and pixel height.
 The information from each object is used to cycle through the images of the project's sprite sheet which leads to a visual of Gimli walking.

 ```javascript
 this.spriteIdleAnimation = [